Consultation with stakeholders (EUSD, Expert Group on Savings Taxation)

 In addition, the Commission may also call, where appropriate, on the expertise of the group on tax aspects of other financial subjects, for example for the Commission's and Member States' responses to the FATCA rules (US Foreign Account Tax Compliance Act) and the implementation of the Directive on administrative cooperation in (direct) taxation as far as the reporting of information related to financial services is concerned.

 For practical reasons, English has been chosen as the only working language of the group, as it is the language currently used in the financial services sector.
+The last meeting of the group took place on 28 April 2014.
 A meeting of the group took place on 27 June 2013, and two meetings in 2012: 16 March and 26 September.
-The next meeting of the group will take place on 28 April 2014 (agenda).

 Second review of the Directive